pbies/massive-linux/README.md

 That means you must fulfill these requirements:
 1. your project have the same license
 2. you mention the original author (me)
-3. can't use scripts in commercial products if they are not free
+3. can't use scripts in commercial nor government environments if they are not free and public without my written permission
 4. you can freely modify and use this project for personal usage

 ## Acknowledgments